 - Walpurgisnacht serves as at least a partial one in Puella Magi Madoka Magica.
 There's definitely some build-up to it, but it still takes a backseat to the Awful Truth behind the whole Magical Girl system and Homura's true nature.
 In the end, its purpose in the plot is more to just show up, smash the city to pieces and either kill Madoka or cause her to turn into an even more powerful witch, forcing Homura to push her own personal Reset Button and try to do the fight over again while saving her.
 Hell, if it wasn't for Homura, no one would even expect a supremely powerful witch like Walpurgisnacht to just show up and start wrecking everyone's shit.

-- In Pokémon episode with the evil togepi, it's never explained why the togepi is evil or what its motivation was.
+- Pokémon's episode with the evil Togepi.
+It's never explained why the Togepi is evil or what its motivation was.

 - Superman: The Man of Steel #17 introduces the most (in)famous Devil from Nothing: Doomsday.
 He basically emerges from the bowels of the earth, squishes a bird, and then goes on a killing spree for no good reason.
 He's pretty much there just to kill Superman and kick off the "Death" and "Rebirth" story arcs.
 Later stories revealed his origins, however.

 - Darwyn Cooke's DC: The New Frontier spends so much time dropping obscure DC character names that it never creates a fleshed out back story or motivation for "The Centre"—a giant living island of dinosaurs determined to cleanse the Earth and then the Solar System.
 Ironically, the Centre itself is from an obscure source—Dinosaur Island, a Lost World featured in several "Weird War Tales" comics.
 Its existence was never previously explained, and Cooke decided to reinvent it as an alien menace.